 PETA eyewitnesses also found that brush factories don't hesitate to abuse humans, either, just to turn a profit.
 One eyewitness was told that factories employ workers who are paid as little as U.S.$4 for an eight-hour workday—far below even the local minimum wage, which is U.S.$2.47 per hour, or U.S.$19.76 per day.

 There’s no reason to use animal-hair brushes—whether for makeup, men’s grooming, or art supplies—especially when there are so many high-quality, animal-free alternatives available.
 For the sake of badgers suffering on fur farms, please buy only synthetic brushes.

-Please also urge Dick Blick Art Materials who is still profiting from this abuse to drop badger-hair brushes immediately in favor of cruelty-free vegan options.
+Please also urge stores and companies who are still profiting from this abuse to drop badger-hair brushes immediately in favor of cruelty-free vegan options.